 Dillingham Center accommodates all patrons.
 Individuals with special needs are asked to contact (607) 274-3224 to request accommodations as soon as possible.

-Originally published in Media Relations: Ithaca College Department of Theatre Arts and School of Music Collaborate to Present Two Puccini Operas.
+Originally published in IC News: Ithaca College Department of Theatre Arts and School of Music Collaborate to Present Two Puccini Operas.